oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 ## track patch review process

-the review process is comprised of: - anyone can send a patch - anyone can code review and comment on the patch and +1/-1.
-This helps maintainers in reviewing the patches. - a maintainer can code review it with +2 it, which is required to commit (submit) it. - someone (anyone) needs to confirm they checked the patch works and flag it as verified +1 - a maintainer can submit (commit) the patch when it has:
+the review process is comprised of:
+* anyone can send a patch
+* anyone can code review and comment on the patch and +1/-1.
+This helps maintainers in reviewing the patches.
+* a maintainer can code review it with +2 it, which is required to commit (submit) it.
+* someone (anyone) needs to confirm they checked the patch works and flag it as verified +1
+* a maintainer can submit (commit) the patch when it has:
  Code Review: +2
  Verified: +1

-* nacked (-1) patches should not be submitted - a submitted patch is merged to the git
+* nacked (-1) patches should not be submitted
+* a submitted patch is merged to the git

-[1] if anyone provides a reason to limit to specific OpenID providers that's an option as well.